-The AMS must navigate through the pathway, entering through one set of white buoys and exiting through the other pair of buoys.
-Teams should avoid all black obstacle buoys.
-Teams may use remote control to position their AMS near the start of the pathway.
-The AMS may choose to deploy a UAV to assist with this task (see Find the Path Task Description).
+The AMS must navigate through the pathway, entering through one set of white buoys and exiting through the other pair of white buoys, passing between at least one set of red and green buoys.
+The AMS may choose to deploy a UAV to assist with this task (see Follow the Path Task Description).